agorzawski/pychiver/SAVEANDRESTORE.md

 ```

 #### To get a specific snapshot:
+> NOTE: this call will raise `ValueError` if no snapshot is found!
 ```python
 sar.getSnapshot(snapshotId='5314e53b-b7c1-432c-b996-0733f28fd15c')
 # returns a snapshot

 sar.getSnapshot(snapshotName='Some name of the snapshot')
 # returns a snapshot, if more than one found with the same name, it returns the most recent one.
 ```

 #### To create a virtual snapshot